cutterdawes/PotemkinActivations/README.md

 ### Accessing the Data

-* Each subdirectory contains the relevant labels along with associated model inferences.
+* Each subdirectory includes labels along with the corresponding model inferences.
-* At the root level of the `BenchmarkDataset` folder, we provide an API (in `main.py`) to easily compute and access various dataset functionalities.
+* At the root of the `BenchmarkDataset` directory, we provide an API in `main.py` for convenient computation and access to various dataset functionalities.
+This API includes iterators for each category—define, classify, generate, and edit—to easily retrieve labels, inferences, and dataset metadata.
-* Other code (including the list of models and concepts) is included in the `constants.py` file.
+* Additional configuration details, such as the lists of models and concepts, are defined in the `constants.py` file.

-Feel free to explore each section and utilize our provided tools to streamline your analysis and evaluation workflows.
+Explore each section and leverage these tools to streamline your analysis and evaluation processes.

 ## Automatic Evaluation

-TODO: Keyon
+(TODO: Keyon)